 Woke up early in the Santa Cruz fog to surf Cowell's consistent slow 1-2ft waves.
 My frustration at not standing up is at maximum levels even after processing Malibu’s lessons.
 Honestly, the scene at Cowell Beach doesn't help.
 It is a wildly dissonant group of surfers.
 Seasoned nose riders snaking through surf schools, parents pushing their kids into waves, and people waiting on the inside laying on their boards with their backs turned to the oncoming whitewash.
 I had 4 or 5 solid popups with both feet on the board, but it felt anticlimactic.
 And I was always more worried about my board hitting someone than about nailing my ride.
 I spiraled out, and even knee surfing didn't feel fun anymore.
 So I got out.

 When I review my arcs in surfing over the last year, I notice I have ALWAYS been frustrated, irritated, and impatient with myself.
 Overly self-critical and holding back, for fear of what?
 Other people's judgments?
-I've had nothing but the kindest funniest teachers (and I'm even luckier that my boyfriend is a saintly teacher).
-I've surfed some fantastic spots and have a reliable set of water skills for variable conditions.
-Clearly, the significant task rather than standing up and riding, is to shift learning to surf into curiosity, lightheartedness, and delight/gratitude in having the privilege of so much free time to dedicate to this sport.
+I've had nothing but the kindest funniest teachers (and I'm even luckier that my boyfriend is a saint of a teacher).
+I've surfed some fantastic spots and I have a reliable set of water skills for variable conditions.
+Clearly, the significant task rather than standing up and riding, is to shift learning into curiosity, lightheartedness, and delight/gratitude in having the privilege of so much free time to dedicate to this sport.

 After lunch L put on his cold wet wetsuit for session #2 in Pacifica.
 It was foggy and windy.
 I napped in the car and ear hustled parking lot conversations.
 Lots of complaints about the cold water.
 A long story about someone's stolen car.
 Surf students remarking how small their teacher's board was and the logistics of farting in wet suits.
 Someone's boyfriend endlessly explaining the conditions and how it could have been better.
 What sounded like two female voices chanted “ni-pple! a-re-o-la!”
 I rested, imagining my future rides, future fun, and future fearlessness in the water.